 In March 2006, Revlon, Inc. completed the \$110 Million Rights Offering which allowed each stockholder of record of Revlon, Inc.'s Class A and Class B Common Stock as of the close of business on February 13, 2006, the record date set by Revlon, Inc.'s Board of Directors, to purchase additional shares of Class A Common Stock.
-The subscription price for each share of Class A Common Stock purchased in the \$110 Million Rights Offering, including shares purchased in the private placement by MacAndrews & Forbes, was \$2.80 per share.
-Upon completing the \$110 Million Rights Offering, Revlon, Inc. promptly transferred the net proceeds to Products Corporation, which it used to redeem \$109.7 million aggregate principal amount of its 85/8% Senior Subordinated Notes in satisfaction of the applicable requirements under the 2004 Credit Agreement, at an aggregate redemption price of \$111.8 million, including \$2.1 million of accrued and unpaid interest up to, but not including, the redemption date.
-(See Note 19, "Subsequent Events" regarding Products Corporation's full repayment of the balance of the 85/8% Senior Subordinated Notes upon maturity on February 1, 2008).
+The subscription price for each share of Class A Common Stock purchased in the \$110 Million Rights Offering, including shares purchased in the private placement by MacAndrews & Forbes, was \$28.00 per share (as adjusted for the September 2008 1-for-10 reverse stock split (See Note 19, "Subsequent Events")).
+Upon completing the \$110 Million Rights Offering, Revlon, Inc. promptly transferred the net proceeds to Products Corporation, which it used to redeem \$109.7 million aggregate principal amount of its 8 5/8%

+Senior Subordinated Notes in satisfaction of the applicable requirements under the 2004 Credit Agreement, at an aggregate redemption price of \$111.8 million, including \$2.1 million of accrued and unpaid interest up to, but not including, the redemption date.
+(See Note 19, "Subsequent Events" regarding Products Corporation's full repayment of the balance of the 8 5/8% Senior Subordinated Notes upon maturity on February 1, 2008).

-In completing the \$110 Million Rights Offering, Revlon, Inc. issued an additional 39,285,714 shares of its Class A Common Stock, including 15,885,662 shares subscribed for by public shareholders (other than MacAndrews & Forbes) and 23,400,052 shares issued to MacAndrews & Forbes in a private placement directly from Revlon, Inc. pursuant to a Stock Purchase Agreement between Revlon, Inc. and MacAndrews & Forbes, dated as of February 17, 2006.
+In completing the \$110 Million Rights Offering, Revlon, Inc. issued an additional 3,928,571 shares of its Class A Common Stock, including 1,588,566 shares subscribed for by public shareholders (other than MacAndrews & Forbes) and 2,340,005 shares issued to MacAndrews & Forbes in a private placement directly from Revlon, Inc. pursuant to a Stock Purchase Agreement between Revlon, Inc. and MacAndrews & Forbes, dated as of February 17, 2006 (in each case as adjusted for the September 2008 1-for-10 reverse stock split (See Note 19, "Subsequent Events")).
 The shares issued to MacAndrews & Forbes represented the number of shares of Revlon, Inc.'s Class A Common Stock that MacAndrews & Forbes would otherwise have been entitled to purchase pursuant to its basic subscription privilege in the \$110 Million Rights Offering (which was approximately 60% of the shares of Revlon, Inc.'s Class A Common Stock offered in the \$110 Million Rights Offering).